 WB Madhyamik Marking Scheme 2024

 Students can check the detailed marking scheme of West Bengal Madhyamik exam 2024,

 |Marks for 2nd Division||360 or above|

 |Marks for 3rd Division||272 or above|

 In order to pass the West Bengal Madhyamik exam 2024, students are required to obtain at least:

 - A minimum of 25% in each subject

 - A minimum of 20% in each oral subject

-The West Bengal Madhyamik admit cards will be released online in May 2021.
+The West Bengal Madhyamik admit cards will be released in January 2024.
 The admit card of WB Madhyamik will be made available through schools.
 The WB 10th admit card have to be collected from the respective school authority.
-It is mandatory to carry the admit card to the exam hall as no student is allowed to sit for the WB Madhyamim exam 2021 without it.
+It is mandatory to carry the admit card to the exam hall as no student is allowed to sit for the WB Madhyamim exam 2024 without it.